sysel/miscellaneous/README.md

 miscellaneous
 =============

-Various code snippets in different laguages
+Various code snippets in different languages just for my personal use.